emirhalici/personal-page-next/lib/assets/posts/python-data-classes-w-json-serialization.md

 In this short blog post, we've looked into adding JSON serialization functionality to already existing data classes feature of Python.
 This is by no means a replacement for existing libraries.

 This is just an exploration of how data classes work and be customized.
 We can also extend the functionality furthermore, like providing `copy_with` method to create a shallow copy of the instance.
 We're leaving it here as my main goal was to work on JSON serialization part.
 Thank you very much for following so far!

+> This post is also available in [Medium](https://medium.com/@emirhalici/unlocking-the-power-of-python-data-classes-w-json-serialization-3e5a24d98e84).